-The group makes provision for potential warranty claims as a percentage of the revenue in respect of contracts where warranties are given.
+The group makes a provision of 2 per cent on revenue realised in the prior two years for potential warranty claims based on the typical warranty period provided to customers.
 Management are satisfied that the current provision is appropriate and will review the percentage used on an annual basis as more information becomes available on the warranty position.
-The warranty provision is shown within accruals based on the level of the provision.
+The warranty provision is shown separately in the balance sheet.